From entertainment to insurance to healthcare, big data is having an impact.

 - Access our new web-based leadership development app, Digital Leader, and create an account.

-- Give CCL permission to save your Facebook “likes” and posts and your tweets.
+- Give CCL permission to save your Facebook “likes” and posts and/or your tweets from Twitter.

 - Provide a 600-word writing sample (anonymously, if you prefer).

-We hope you’ll be part of our research and share the opportunity with your network of leaders.
+Ready to get started developing your leadership skills and helping us in this ground-breaking research?
+We hope you’ll be part of our digital footprint research and share the opportunity with your network of leaders!